unode/deep-learning-intro/_episodes/02-keras.md

 > optimizers (optimizers are used to train a model).
 {:.callout}

-## 4. Choose a cost function and metrics
-Having selected the target enoding, we need to select an appropriate loss function that we will use during training.
-This loss function tells the training algorithm how wrong, or how 'far away' from the true value the predicted value is.

-For the one hot encoding we will use the Categorical Crossentropy loss.
-This is a measure for how close the distribution of the three neural network outputs corresponds to the distribution of the three values in the one hot encoding.
-It is lower if the distributions are more similar.
-In keras this is implemented in the `keras.losses.CategoricalCrossentropy` class.

-## 5. Choose a pretrained model or start building architecture from scratch
+## 4. Choose a pretrained model or start building architecture from scratch
 Now we will build a neural network from scratch, and although this sounds like a daunting task, with Keras it is actually surprisingly straightforward.

-With keras you compose a neural network by creating layers and linking them together.
+With Keras you compose a neural network by creating layers and linking them together.
 For now we will only use one type of layer called a fully connected or Dense layer.
 In keras this is defined by the `keras.layers.Dense` class.

-A dense layer has a number of neurons, which is a parameter when you create the layer.
+A dense layer has a number of neurons, which is a parameter you can choose when you create the layer.
 When connecting the layer to its input and output layers every neuron in the dense layer gets an edge (i.e. connection) to ***all*** of the input neurons and ***all*** of the output neurons.
 The hidden layer in the image in the introduction of this episode is a Dense layer.